Costa Rica Sport Fishing Tours

 CENTRAL PACIFIC REGION

-The natural beauty of Carara and Manuel Antonio National Parks complement the active fishing centers.
+The natural beauty of Carara and Manuel Antonio National Parks complements the active fishing centers.
 The Marina in Playa Herradura offers excellent services and conditions for all lovers of this thrilling sport.

 Among some of the services the marina has at your disposal are 250 docks, fuel supply, and repair shop, a dry dock with a crane supporting up to 10 tons, which makes it ideal to store jet skies or small recreational boats.
 The marina is also equipped with the Internet, telephone, commercial centers, banking services, rent-a-cars, as well as equipment for emergencies, power, and potable water supply.